jckkrr/jckkrr/README.md

 My investigations have:

-🛂:exposed World Cup passport fraud for The New York Times;
+ 🛂: exposed World Cup passport fraud for The New York Times;

  🗞️ been front-page news for The Age;

  📻: been broadcast by the ABC;

  💰 informed federal anti-money laundering investigations; and

  🚓: featured in Interpol briefings.

 Areas of interest: